Toilet problems, continence and dementia

 - not being able to tell someone that they need to go to the toilet because of difficulty communicating

 - not understanding a prompt from someone to use the toilet

-- not letting others help with going to the toilet, perhaps due to embarrassment or not understanding an offer of help
+- not letting others help with going to the toilet or refusing to use it – this could be due to embarrassment or not understanding an offer of help

-- not making any attempt to find the toilet – this could be due to depression or lack of motivation, or because the person is distracted
+- not making any attempt to find the toilet – this could be due to depression or a lack of motivation, or because the person is distracted

 - embarrassment after an accident, which the person unsuccessfully tries to manage.
 For example, they may try to hide wet or soiled clothes at the back of a drawer to deal with later, and then forget they’ve put them there.